The Best Medicare Supplement (Medigap) Plans in Maine

 Medicare pays a portion of covered services through Part A hospital and Part B medical insurance.
 If you add on a Medigap plan, your insurance company picks up some of the out-of-pocket costs that normally fall to seniors.
 This includes deductibles, copays and foreign travel emergencies, depending on the type of plan you have.

-What Are the Best Maine Medicare Supplement Plans?
+What Are the Medicare Supplement Plans in Maine?

 Insurance companies can only sell 10 types of standardized Medigap plans in Maine, identified by a letter between A and N. These plans have set benefits, so policies with the same letter name are interchangeable except for premiums.
 This makes it easier for consumers to comparison shop, as any Plan G in Maine provides identical coverage even if sold by different insurance companies.